The Pain That Plagued Avicii: Health Troubles, Wrestling With Fame and Retreating From a Toxic Culture

 Noel Vasquez/Getty Images

-The documentary Avicii: True Stories, directed by Levan Tsikurishvili, which was released last October traced his heady rise (he was the first DJ to headline at New York's Radio City Music Hall and was name-checked by President Obama in a speech) and the issues that prompted him to announce in March 2016 that he planned to stop touring.
+The documentary Avicii: True Stories, directed by Levan Tsikurishvili, which was released in October 2017, traced his heady rise (he was the first DJ to headline at New York's Radio City Music Hall and was name-checked by President Barack Obama in a speech) and the issues that prompted him to announce in March 2016 that he planned to stop touring.

 That Sept.
 8, his 25th birthday, he opted to cancel his remaining tour dates for the year, though new music continued to flow out in his stead.
 By the end of 2014 he and Bettencourt had broken up.

 "He's the hardest working guy I've ever seen in my life.
-In the film, you see him working from literally his hospital bed," Tsikurishvili told Variety last September ahead of his film's release. "...But I think he didn't really know from the beginning [at 19 years-old] what it means to be that successful.
+In the film, you see him working from literally his hospital bed," Tsikurishvili told Variety in September 2017 ahead of his film's release. "...But I think he didn't really know from the beginning [at 19 years-old] what it means to be that successful.
 No one knew that he could be that successful.
 It has been a weight for him.
 He's had to find himself, and I tried to explain how he felt."

-In the open letter to fans that he released in March 2016 explaining what drove him to retire from touring at the end of the year, he wrote, "I know I am blessed to be able to travel all around the world and perform, but I have too little left for the life of a real person behind the artist."
+In the open letter to fans that he released in March 2016 explaining what drove him to retire from touring at the end of the year, Avicii wrote, "I know I am blessed to be able to travel all around the world and perform, but I have too little left for the life of a real person behind the artist."

 (Around the same time he put his Stockholm apartment on the market, with Million Dollar Listing New York's Fredrik Eklund, who also has an office in his native Sweden, handling the sale.)